Bolzenpinguin/GeoPy/README.md

 # GeoPy

-A Python program that splits a mp4 movie into frames and assigns the GPS data to the frames from an nmea string. argv0 = Path to the video argv1 = path to the nmea string
+A Python program that splits a mp4 movie into frames and assigns the GPS data to the frames from a nmea string.

+argv0 = Path to the video

+argv1 = path to the nmea string